Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 • Marketing says: “Revolutionary agentic coding assistant”

-• Verdict: Powerful but requires active steering from experienced developers
+• Verdict: Powerful but requires active steering from experienced developers.
+The 2.1 update

 2. How Claude Code Works: The Technical Reality